Colonial history of the United States: Florida

 Spain established several small outposts in Florida in the early 16th century.
-The most important of these was St. Augustine, founded alongside Mission Nombre de Dios in 1565 but repeatedly attacked and burned by pirates, privateers, and English forces, and nearly all the Spanish left after the Treaty of Paris (1763) ceded Florida to Great Britain.
+The first was at Pensacola, Florida, in 1559 under Tristán de Luna y Arellano, though it was short-lived.
+The most important was St. Augustine, founded as Mission Nombre de Dios in 1565 but repeatedly attacked and burned by pirates, privateers, and English forces, and nearly all the Spanish left after the Treaty of Paris (1763) ceded Florida to Great Britain.
 Certain First Spanish Period structures remain today, especially those made of coquina, a limestone quarried nearby.

 The British attacked Spanish Florida during numerous wars.
 As early as 1687, the Spanish government had begun to offer asylum to slaves from British colonies, and the Spanish Crown officially proclaimed in 1693 that runaway slaves would find freedom in Florida in return for converting to Catholicism and four years of military service to the Spanish Crown.
 In effect, Spaniards created a maroon settlement in Florida as a front-line defense against English attacks from the north.
 This settlement was centered at Fort Mose.
 Spain also intended to destabilize the plantation economy of the British colonies by creating a free black community to attract slaves.
 Notable British raids on St. Augustine were James Moore's 1702 raid and James Oglethorpe's 1740 siege.

 In 1763, Spain traded Florida to Great Britain in exchange for control of Havana, Cuba, which the British had captured during the Seven Years' War.
 Florida was home to about 3,000 Spaniards at the time, and nearly all quickly left.
 Britain occupied Florida but did not send many settlers to the area.
 Dr. Andrew Turnbull's failed colony at New Smyrna, however, resulted in hundreds of Menorcans, Greeks, and Italians settling in St. Augustine in 1777.
 During the American Revolution, East and West Florida were Loyalist colonies.
 Spain regained control of Florida in 1783 by the Peace of Paris which ended the Revolutionary War.
 Spain sent no more settlers or missionaries to Florida during the Second Spanish Period.
 The inhabitants of West Florida revolted against the Spanish in 1810 and formed the Republic of West Florida, which was quickly annexed by the United States.
 The United States took possession of East Florida in 1821 according to the terms of the Adams–Onís Treaty.